Emurasoft/emurasoft.github.io/en/macro/document/memory_size.md

 # MemorySize Property

 Retrieves or sets the maximum memory size per large chunk for the document.
-The default value can be specified in theMemory Size text box in the [Advanced page](../../dlg/customize/advanced/index) of theCustomize dialog box.
+The default value can be specified in the **Memory Size** text box in the [**Advanced** page](../../dlg/customize/advanced/index) of the **Customize** dialog box.
 The property getter (n = document.MemorySize) always succeeds, however the setter (document.MemorySize = n) may throw an exception if the document is already using a higher memory size than the specified size.

 ##